netidx/netidx-book/src/tools/container.md

 ### create-table

 ```
-create-table(path, row, column, lock)
+create-table(path, rows, columns, lock)
 ```

-Helper that creates a tree structured as a named table — `row` and `column` are repeatable label arguments and become the row/column names.
-Renders in the browser as a table.
+Helper that creates a tree structured as a named table. `rows` and `columns` are arrays of labels that become the row and column names.
+It renders in the browser as a table.

 ```
 create-table(
-    path=string:/tmp/table,
-    row=string:01,
-    row=string:02,
-    row=string:03,
-    column=string:widget,
-    column=string:implemented
+    path="/tmp/table",
+    rows=["01", "02", "03"],
+    columns=["widget", "implemented"]
 )
 ```

 ### add-table-rows / add-table-columns / delete-table-rows / delete-table-columns

 ```
-add-table-rows(path, row)
+add-table-rows(path, rows)
-add-table-columns(path, column)
+add-table-columns(path, columns)
-delete-table-rows(path, row)
+delete-table-rows(path, rows)
-delete-table-columns(path, column)
+delete-table-columns(path, columns)
 ```

 Add or remove the named rows/columns from a table created with `create-table`.
-Row and column arguments are repeatable.
+Pass row and column names as arrays.